scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 Python library
 --------------
-First, we'll load the data and inspect a representative time series from each class:
+First, we load the data and inspect a representative time series from each class:
 Figure :ref:`eeg` shows one time series from each of the three classes, after the time series are loaded from ``cesium.datasets.andrzejak``.